Fo00oX/craw/README.md

 # Craw - Webcrawler

 ## Docker
-In order to enable the possibility of having the **craw-cli** application running on any system independently, it is recommended to use Docker for the deployments.
+In order to enable the possibility of having the **craw-cli** application running on any system independently, it is possible to use Docker for the deployments.

 ### Dockerfile
 There is a `Dockerfile` included within the root of the project folder which is required in order to build the Docker image.